0ced/CatyClientSrc/README.md

 > Created by cedkeChat01

 - Thanks nt-games for learn me how to create elf for Wii U.
-- Thank Clover for SHineClient Source Code.
+- Thank Clover for ShineClient Source Code.